Methods of managing Māori land: Trusts, incorporations and reservations

 There are five types of Māori land trusts specified in Te Ture Whenua Māori Act:

 - Whenua tōpū trust – This is an iwi-based or hapū-based trust.
 It’s designed to allow the land to be used and managed in the interest of certain iwi or hapū.
-It’s also used for receiving Crown land as part of a settlement.
+Rarely, it can also be used for receiving Crown land as part of a settlement.
+Beneficiaries don’t have shares, and can’t pass on their interest to someone else.

 Setting up a Māori land trust